-- There should be at least 2 independent pieces of writing each week (if not in English book this may in topic/science/RE) in KS1, 3/4 in KS2 - Each English unit will be taught over 2/3 weeks and will lead to an extended piece of writing which is edited and presented in a presentation book as a final piece. - English tasks will not always be differentiated by outcome and planning and books will show evidence of provision for all learners - Each class will have a class book and shared 15 minute whole class reading and in Key Stage 2 an additional 20 minutes independent reading time daily this will be timetabled - Each class will have a reading area/ display - The class book will be clearly displayed and celebrated.
-The whole class book will be a highquality text which challenges vocabulary development. - Pupil voice celebrates reading - Pupil work is presented in and around the classroom to reflect current learning - English working walls will be regularly updated to reflect unit of work - In EYFS and KS1- RWInc phonics and Get Writing will be taught daily as appropriate and from Y 2 onwards RWInc Spellings and comprehension will be taught 4 days per week.
-This will be assessed 6 weekly - In Key Stage 2 guided reading will be taught daily - Accelerated reader will be used consistently from year 2 onwards to ensure that reading books are appropriately pitched and comprehension skills are developed
+- There should be at least 2 independent pieces of writing each week (if not in English book this may in topic/science/RE) in KS1, 3/4 in KS2 - Each English unit will be taught over 2/3 weeks and will lead to an extended piece of writing which is edited and presented in a presentation book as a final piece. - English tasks will not always be differentiated by outcome and planning and books will show evidence of provision for all learners - The English planning format will be used, and the guided group work highlighted within lessons. - Each class will have a class book and shared 15-minute whole class reading and in Key Stage 2 an additional 20 minutes independent reading time daily this will be timetabled - Each class will have a reading area/ display - The class book will be clearly displayed and celebrated.
+The whole class book will be a highquality text which challenges vocabulary development. - Pupil voice celebrates reading - Pupil work is presented in and around the classroom to reflect current learning - English working walls will be regularly updated to reflect unit of work - In EYFS and KS1- RWInc phonics and Get Writing will be taught daily as appropriate and from Y2 onwards RWInc Spellings and comprehension will be taught 4 days per week.
+This will be assessed 6 weekly - In Key Stage 2 guided reading will be taught daily

 - All children in Reception and KS1 will read 1:1 with an adult at least weekly, KS2 weekly if on reading scheme.
 Books will be changed weekly in KS1 and KS2 where children are still on reading scheme - Reading diaries will be used to log each child's reading journey and develop home/ school communication.
-This should be check by an adult in school at least twice weekly.
+This should be checked by an adult in school at least twice weekly.